 Latinas: Struggles & Protests in 21st Century USA

-Iris Morales, Editor
+Iris Morales, Editor and Contributor

 A timely collection of poetry and prose reflecting on women’s lived experiences and the ways that Latinas address the relationship between gender and social change.
 Edited by longtime activist, Iris Morales, the selections illustrate how Latinas understand and resist the gendered conditions of their lives.
 They expose inequities that Latinas face as women but also by class; race, ethnicity, and national origin; immigration status; social location; and the legacy of history.
 The volume is most closely aligned with the view of feminism as a movement to end sexist oppression, both its institutional and individual manifestations.